 ●IM dosing – For situations where an exact dose can be drawn up and administered, the recommended dose of epinephrine for patients of any age is 0.01 mg/kg (maximum dose of 0.5 mg) per single dose, injected intramuscularly into the mid-outer thigh (vastus lateralis muscle).
 The dose should be drawn up using a 1 mL syringe using the 1 mg/mL formulation of epinephrine.

-•Infants and small children weighing <15 kg should be given an exact weight-based dose (not estimated), whenever possible.
-However, if drawing up an exact dose is likely to cause a significant delay in a rapidly deteriorating patient, the risks and benefits of administering 0.15 mg via an autoinjector must be carefully considered.
+•Infants weighing <7.5 kg should be given an exact weight-based dose (not estimated), whenever possible.
+However, if drawing up an exact dose is likely to cause a significant delay in a rapidly deteriorating patient, the 0.15 mg dose can be given by autoinjector or by drawing up 0.15 mL of the 1 mg/mL solution.
 It is expected that the side effects of epinephrine would be mild and transient at the plasma concentrations achieved .

 In patients who continue to be hypotensive after initial IM epinephrine, IV fluids should be administered.
 It is also prudent to begin preparing an epinephrine solution for slow, continuous infusion early, so that it is ready in case the patient fails to respond to IM epinephrine and IV fluids.
 (See 'Intravenous fluids' above and 'Intravenous epinephrine continuous infusion and indications' below.)